 \subsection{Robust cyclic binary codes for unique identity detection}

-We wish to continuously pulse a binary code that can be used to uniquely identify a Flasher.
-The use of coded light pulses for identifying light emitting beacons has a long history in the field of navigation manifesting itself in lighthouses and way-point buoys among others.
-See for example \cite{lightlist}.
-Because navigational codes are designed to be observed and decoded by human operators they span timescales of seconds or minutes.
-This enables every code bit to be continuously observed and timed by a person or alternatively sampled numerous times by electronic sensors.
-In direct contrast to this scenario we describe a coding system for which it is assumed that only a single sample of every bit will occur and the sampling clock (Tracker) is not synchronized with the beacon (Flasher) emission clock.
-Our contribution here is therefore to specify code-words that are designed to have three properties which make them useful to an automated detection and decoding pipeline: \begin{itemize} \item fast lock-on and decoding time that is close to a single full code cycle \item robustness to single bit-shift and bit-flip errors \item code-book size at least linear in code-word length \end{itemize} It is important to note that realizing only one or two of these properties without the other is considerably simpler than realizing all three together.
+The use of coded light pulses for identifying light beacons has a long history in the field of navigation, manifesting itself in lighthouses and way-point buoys among others; see for example \cite{lightlist}.
+We wish to continuously transmit a binary light code that can be used to uniquely identify a beacon.

+In order to make the coded-light scheme robust and useful for an automated detection and decoding pipeline, we wish to design a code-book containing code-words that satisfy the following three properties: \begin{itemize} \item fast lock-on and decoding time that is close to a single full code cycle, \item robustness to single bit-shift and bit-flip errors, \item code-book size at least linear in code-word length. \end{itemize} It is important to note that realizing only one or two of these properties without the other is considerably simpler than satisfying all three together.

-\subsubsection{Initial approach - no error robustness}
+\subsubsection{\bf Initial approach - no error robustness}